dannyflatiron/REST_API/README.md

 # MESSAGE_BOARD_API
 ### A message board app with websocket functionality

 This app was built with the intention of showcasing websocket functionality.
 App features a react client side supported by a node.js RESTful API backend with data stored on a MongoDB cluster.
 Features include user signup and login.
 Validation and authentication error handling.
 Websocket functionality provided by socket.io.
+[Walkthrough Demo](https://youtu.be/_9rfRxqCnok).

 [Signup Login Feature Demo](https://youtu.be/CcWYHxC6Ycc).